brigadier/barrel_rocksdb/README.md

 - Complete refactoring of the source code under the `erocksdb` namespace
 - add single put and single delete operations
 - add functions to handle the transactions logs
-- latest stable version of rocksdb
+- master version of rocksdb

 ## Build Information